NikkelM/Hades-II-HadesBiomes/README.md

 - Additional boons for story NPCs (Sisyphus, Eurydice, Patroclus)

 You can track all planned features and fixes on the [project's GitHub Issues page](https://github.com/NikkelM/Hades-II-HadesBiomes/issues).

+## Integrations with other Mods

+Some other mods may integrate with *Zagreus' Journey* to provide additional features, alternative functionality, or use the resources introduced by this mod:

+- [Hades OST for the Music Maker](https://thunderstore.io/c/hades-ii/p/NikkelM/Hades_OST_for_the_Music_Maker/) unlocks songs from Hades' original soundtrack through progression in *Zagreus' Journey*, and buying them from the Music Maker will require resources introduced by this mod.

+> Are you developing a mod that integrates with *Zagreus' Journey*, or would like to add such an integration?
+Let me know on [Discord](https://discord.gg/KuMbyrN) in the [#h1-run-h2](https://discord.com/channels/667753182608359424/1443569685407989842) channel.

 ## Contributors